openplanet-nl/nadeoapi-docs/docs/auth.md

 	Content-Type: application/json
 	Authorization: Basic <username:password (base64-encoded)>

-Where the `Authorization` header is a basic authorization of your dedicated server account.
+Where the `Authorization` header is a basic authorization of your dedicated server account (e.g. `username:password` becomes `Basic dXNlcm5hbWU6cGFzc3dvcmQ=`).
 In Go for example, this is done via [SetBasicAuth](https://pkg.go.dev/net/http#Request.SetBasicAuth).

 You also have to provide a request body, which is described below in the [Authorization section](#authorization).